 -Encourages a love for books and reading

--Has a 35 minute scheduled time for each homeroom class one day a week during which we may read, have lessons on library skills, do author studies, sing, dance, learn, talk (quietly of course), have book discussions, check-out books, etc
+-Has a 35 minute scheduled time for grades kindergarten-second grade classes one day a week during which we may read, have lessons on library skills, do author studies, sing, dance, learn, talk (quietly of course), have book discussions, check-out books, etc

 -Collaborates with classroom teachers to promote learning